Ukrainian–Soviet War: December 1919–November 1920

 From December 6, 1919, to May 6, 1920, the UNR Army under the command of Mykhailo Omelianovych-Pavlenko carried out an underground operation known as the First Winter Campaign in the Kirovohrad region against the Soviet 14th Army.
 Another significant development of this period was the signing of the Treaty of Warsaw with Poland on April 22, and then beginning of a joint offensive with Polish troops against the Bolsheviks.
 On May 7, a Ukrainian division under the command of Marko Bezruchko entered Kiev, but was quickly forced out by a Red Army counteroffensive led by Semyon Budyonny.
 The Ukrainians and Poles were pushed back across the Zbruch River and past Zamość toward Warsaw, but a counter-offensive pushed the Soviets to Minsk.
-The Poles signed a armistice with the Soviets on October 12.
+The Poles signed an armistice with the Soviets on October 12.

 By 1921, the Polish author of the Polish–Ukrainian alliance, Józef Piłsudski, was no longer the Polish head of state, and only participated as an observer during the Riga negotiations, which he called "an act of cowardice".
 Petliura's forces kept fighting.
 They lasted until October 21, when they were forced to cross the Zbruch River and enter Polish-controlled Galicia.
 There they were disarmed and placed in internment camps.